On low-codimensional decompositions: Applications to codimension-one-like or codimension-two-like decompositions

-The codimension zero condition is necessary, because there are $R$-closed decompositions on compact connected surfaces.
-Indeed, let $D$ be a compact three-punctured disk with a decomposition $\F_D := \{ D \}$ and $\mathbb{A} = \S^1 \times (0,1)$ an open annulus with a decomposition $\F_{\mathbb{A}} := \{ \S^1 \times \{ y \} \mid y \in (0,1) \}$.
-Gluing $D$ and two copies of $\mathbb{A}$, we obtain a closed surface $S$ of genus $2$ and the induced decomposition $\F$ consists of $D$ and essential circles such that the quotient space $S/\hat{\F}$ is neither an interval nor a circle but a graph which is a figure eight curve (see Figure \ref{fig01}).
+The codimension zero condition is necessary, because there are $R$-closed decompositions on compact connected surfaces whose class space is not a manifold.
+Indeed, let $D$ be a compact three-punctured disk with a decomposition $\F_D := \{ D \}$ and $\mathbb{A} = \mathbb{S}^1 \times (0,1)$ an open annulus with a decomposition $\F_{\mathbb{A}} := \{ \mathbb{S}^1 \times \{ y \} \mid y \in (0,1) \}$.
+Gluing $D$ and two copies of $\mathbb{A}$, we obtain a closed surface $S$ of genus $2$ and the induced decomposition $\F$ consists of $D$ and essential circles such that the quotient space $S/\hat{\F}$ is neither an interval nor a circle but a graph which is a figure eight curve (see Figure~\ref{fig01}).

 Recall that each continuous codimension one compact foliation on a compact manifold is $R$-closed.
 Hence the following corollary is a generalization of a fact that the leaf (class) space of a continuous codimension one compact foliation of a compact manifold is a closed interval or a circle.